Group Process Guidelines for Leading Groups and Classes

 Regardless of the type of group being led, all groups require the leaders to perform skills before the group in preparation for the group or class, during the group while conducting the group or teaching the class, and afterthe group for following-up the group or class activities.
 This book is organized into sections that outline these preparation, delivery, and follow-up skills.
 Information is included that explains this series of group process skills as well as some examples and exercises to practice the skills.
 Throughout the book you will be asked to think of a group or class that you currently lead or are planning to lead in the future.
 Be specific about identifying a particular group or class that will be the focus for your practice exercises throughout this workbook.
 At the end of each chapter is a checklist that may be used by individual group leaders as a self-assessment tool to assess their own group process skills, and it may be used by supervisors as an evaluation tool.

 Citation: Spaniol, L., McNamara, S., Gagne, C., & Forbess, R. (2009).
 Group process guidelines for leading groups and classes.
-Boston: Boston University Center for Psychiatric Rehabilitation.
+Boston, MA: Boston University Center for Psychiatric Rehabilitation.

 Product Dimensions: 8.5 x 11 inches